-Bone marrow harvesting is a procedure to remove bone marrow from your bones to be used for transplantation.
-Bone marrow is usually taken from the hip or sternum (breastbone).
-Your bone marrow may be put back inside of you, or donated to someone else.
+Bone marrow harvesting is a procedure to remove bone marrow from your bones.
+Bone marrow may be transplanted into your own body or donated to another person.
+Bone marrow is usually taken from the pelvis.

 - You have a fever, chills, or feel weak and achy.

 - The procedure sites are red, swollen, or draining pus.

 - You have pain that does not go away, even with pain medicine.

 - You have questions or concerns about your condition or care.

 - Prescription pain medicine may be given.
 Ask how to take this medicine safely.

 - Acetaminophen decreases pain.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.

 - NSAIDs , such as ibuprofen, help decrease swelling and pain.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask if NSAIDs are safe for you.
 Always read the medicine label and follow directions.